wncc/TSS-2022/Introduction to Development/Week-3/README.md

 ## Custom Hooks

 Building your own Hooks lets you extract component logic into reusable functions.
 A custom Hook is a JavaScript function whose name starts with ”use” and that may call other Hooks.
-Read <a href = "https://reactjs.org/docs/hooks-custom.html">this official documentation</a> inorder to start building your own hooks
+Read <a href = "https://reactjs.org/docs/hooks-custom.html">this official documentation</a> inorder to start building your own hooks.
+You can also watch <a href = "https://www.youtube.com/watch?v=O6FhJvcvVOE&ab_channel=JavaScriptMastery">this video</a> and code side by side to build your own react hooks.